St Andrew's Prep

 St Andrew's Prep (officially St Andrew's Preparatory School) is an independent boarding and day school for boys and girls aged 9 months to 13 years in Meads, Eastbourne, East Sussex on the south coast of England.
 The school was founded in 1877 by the Reverend Francis Souper as a boys' boarding preparatory school.
+It was originally named ‘Meads.’
 In 1964, the school began admitting day boys, and in 1976, girls.
 In 2010, the school became part of the Eastbourne College Charity.

 History

 In 1865, the Colstocks Farm, then on the South Downs, was bought by a Mr Goodwin, who was to found the first school on the site.
 In 1877 the Reverend Francis Souper came to Eastbourne with his wife and family.
 He bought Colstocks Farm from Mr Goodwin and called the school ‘Meads’ until 1882, when he decided to name it after St Andrew, the disciple whom Jesus had first met by the sea.’